darmuneeb/darmuneeb.github.io/_posts/2025-12-22-the-god-question.md

 To conclude I think the biggest trap  of the debate is reducing it to such simplicity as to render both sides wrong or at-least disagreeable.
 It so happens that the dogmatism usually attached to the religious side is mirrored in perfection by the Dawkins-Hitchen's side who seem too sure about science and don't get the social utility of religion.
 There is a humility in saying we don't know enough but that which we know by proof and stands in contradiction to the traditions of past ought to be separated from the theology of religion for it to be compatible with the present.
 "God exists because we exist."

+[^1]: This dogmatism is notably similar to the stubborn reliance on past for the opposite side of the debate.